What to Do When You Can’t Make Your Mortgage Payment in Bloomfield, CT: Tips for Homeowners

 |---|---|---|

-| Deed in Lieu | Simpler and faster than foreclosure; may reduce stress and legal costs | Usually not available if there are other liens; you lose the home and any equity |
+| Deed in Lieu | Simpler; reduces stress | Not available with liens; lose home and equity |

 Frequently Asked Questions